Corporate Governance

 Implementation Structure

 Toyota Industries convenes monthly meetings of the Board of Directors to resolve important management matters and monitor the execution of duties by directors.
-We appoint outside directors who have a wealth of experience and knowledge concerning business management.
+We appoint outside directors who have a wealth of experience and knowledge such as business management.
 They attend meetings of the Board of Directors and give opinions and ask questions as deemed necessary based on their individual, wide-ranging experience and insights related to the management of globally operating companies and monozukuri (manufacturing).
-Through this supervisory function of outside directors, we ensure the legality and validity of the Board’s decisions as well as directors’ execution of duties from an objective perspective.
-The Management Committee, which is composed of directors at the executive vice president level and above as well as relevant senior executive officers and other executives, deliberates on a variety of issues concerning important management matters, such as our corporate vision, management policies, medium-term business strategies and major investments, as well as crucial projects in each business division.
+Through this supervisory function of outside directors, we ensure the legality and validity of the Board's decisions as well as the directors' execution of duties from an objective perspective.
+Moreover, a variety of issues concerning important management matters, such as our corporate vision, management policies, medium-term business strategies and major investments, as well as crucial projects in each business division, are discussed by the Management Committee, which is composed of the president, executive vice president, chief officers and audit & supervisory board members as well as relevant senior executive officers and other executives, prior to deliberation by the Board of Directors.

 Selection and Dismissal of Senior Management and Appointment of Director and Audit & Supervisory Board Member Candidates

-■Policies and procedures for Selection (and Dismissal) of Senior Management and Appointment of Director Candidates
+Policies and Procedures for Selection (and Dismissal) of Senior Management and Appointment of Director and Audit & Supervisory Board Member Candidates

-Based on these policies, we review proposals, exchange views and confirm details at the three-member Executive Appointment Committee, which consists of Toyota Industries’ president and two independent outside directors, and submit these proposals to the Board of Directors for resolution.
+Based on these policies, we review proposals, exchange views and confirm details at the Executive Appointment and Compensation Committee, which is chaired by an independent outside director and a majority of which comprising independent outside directors, and then submit these proposals to the Board of Directors for resolution.

 ■Experience and Expertise of Directors and Audit & Supervisory Board Members